-The runoff reservoir was about the size of a large pond.
-There was no doubt it was man-made.
-Its sides sloped at a consistent angle and three of its lengths were ruler-straight.
-The last curved evenly around the border of the city park.
+There was no doubt the runoff reservoir was man-made.
+It wasn’t especially large—about the size of a large pond—but its sides sloped at a steady angle and three of its lengths were ruler-straight.
+The fourth curved evenly around the border of the city park.
 Most of the water from the storm had faded, leaving only a marshy carpet of weeds spotted in puddles, which reflected the sun like mirrors.
 It was clear and quite a bit cooler than it had been yet that season, which necessitated full-length yoga pants under my workout shorts.

 To be clear, I’m not a big yoga-pant kinda girl.

-I turned from the path and stopped my run at the little neighborhood park.
+I turned from the path and stopped my run at the little corner park.
 I wiped the sweat from my brow and took a drink from the bottle strapped to my arm.
-There was a jungle gym and a swing set in a moist sand pit next to the small open lawn.
-The whole place was surrounded in trees, both along the street and the reservoir.
-The latter was also lined by a tall fence.
+There was a jungle gym and a swing set set in a moist sand pit next to the small open lawn.
+Trees dotted the border on all sides.
+A tall chain-link fence kept pedestrians from the reservoir.
 Metal trash cans were spaced along the sidewalk by the road.
-The restrooms were near the street corner.
+The restrooms were at the corner.
 A pair of reflective orange caution barrels flanked the door to the men’s room.
 A stretch of yellow tape had been wrapped back and forth between them, indicating it was out of order, but the tape sagged so badly I suspected it had been that way for some time.
 Deep in the bowels of the city, I was sure, a work order was waiting to be taken seriously.